Activists who defended VP Harris now mobilizing for Supreme Court pick

 The activists are reactivating Slack channels, Google groups and Signal chains that helped them coordinate and push back against what they saw as racist and misogynistic attacks against Harris.

 In a sense, the effort never stopped.
-Since Biden’s inauguration, several groups have been closely monitoring attacks on nominees of color he has nominated for lower-profile slots, pushing back when they see what they consider dog-whistle language or viral misinformation.
+Since Biden’s inauguration, several groups have been closely monitoring attacks on nominees of color he has nominated for lower-profile slots, pushing back when they see what they consider dog whistle language or viral misinformation.

-During a hearing for Andre Mathis, nominated by Biden to the 6th U.S. Circuit Court of Appeals, Sen. Marsha Blackburn (R-Tenn.) asserted that he had “a rap sheet with a laundry list of citations.”
+During a hearing for Andre Mathis, nominated by Biden to the U.S. Court of Appeals for the 6th Circuit, Sen. Marsha Blackburn (R-Tenn.) asserted that he had “a rap sheet with a laundry list of citations.”
 She was referring to decade-old traffic tickets and framed it as a legitimate issue concerning a judicial nominee, but Mathis’s supporters saw the comment as a racially charged effort to characterize a Black man as a criminal.

 “The tactics very, very, very quickly spread,” Tignor said, requiring an equally rapid response.

-The groups involved in the Women’s Disinformation Defense Project include Higher Heights, Media Matters, NARAL, Planned Parenthood and Women’s March, among others, according to a preview of the plan sent to The Post.
+The groups involved in the Women’s Disinformation Defense Project include Higher Heights, Media Matters, NARAL, Planned Parenthood and Women’s March, among others, according to a preview of the plan sent to The Washington Post.

-The coalition is reissuing a media guide they sent out in 2020 during the vice-presidential process, updated for the Supreme Court nomination.
+The coalition is reissuing a media guide it sent out in 2020 during the vice-presidential process, updated for the Supreme Court nomination.

 Tips include a recommendation that news organizations avoid using the word “radical” to describe a person of color, saying it “is a catchall phrase often used to undermine people of color by implying that people of color are too different from the White norm to be trusted.”